gitter-badger/sms-tools/smst/models/README.txt

-This directory includes the code for all the spectral models.
+This directory includes the code for all the spectral models as well as functions that transform the models.